terrorizer1980/litmus/Use-solid-waffle-with-MoTD.md

 ## Next steps

 * Try provisioning more than one system.
-EG, 'bundle exec rake 'waffle:provision[docker, ubuntu:16.04]''
+EG, 'bundle exec rake 'waffle:provision[docker, ubuntu:16.04]'' (you will need to re-run the install_agent and install_module command if you want to run tests.
-* Look at the inventory file. inventory.yaml
+* Look at the inventory file. inventory.yaml, note the ssh connection information
 * ssh into the centos box 'ssh -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no root@localhost -p 2222'
+* Compare the current released version of MoTD to the solid waffle version. https://github.com/puppetlabs/puppetlabs-motd/compare/solid-waffle
+* Look at our bigger PR testing matrix on appveyor (tests win2016 and 2012) and travis (puppet5/6, oracle, scientific linux, debian, ubuntu, centos) https://github.com/puppetlabs/puppetlabs-motd/pull/180